mebeim/api_project/README.md

 Source
 ------

-The entire project has been split into different header and source files for clarity, but standalone complete source file full of comments ([`src/full_project.c`][1]), which is the one I had to submit for evaluation, is included.
+The entire project has been split into different header and source files for clarity, but a standalone complete source file full of comments ([`src/full_project.c`][1]), which is the one I had to submit for evaluation, is included.

 Documentation
 -------------